 - We send hundreds of millions of texts every day.

-- Per month, 17milion of us use our phones to get online.
+- Per month, 17 million of us use our phones to get online.

-With this amount of traffic, and with today’s high-end media demands, it’s unsurprising that 3G mobile broadband networks are struggling.
-The networks need to be able to handle a much higher volume of traffic, and 4G fullfils this criterion.
+With this amount of traffic and with today’s high-end media demands, it’s unsurprising that 3G mobile broadband networks are struggling.
+The networks need to be able to handle a much higher volume of traffic, and 4G fulfils this criterion.

 What does 4G mean to me?